udaygoel/Deep-Reinforcement-Learning/Navigation - Value based methods/Report.md

 For each algorithm, we try different combinations of hyperparameter values to identify the set of hyperparameter values that achieve the fastest training.
 The sizes of the Input Layer and the Hidden Layer are also hyperparameters.
 The code inputs these hyperparameters by reading a "hyperparameters.csv" file to a pandas dataframe and iterates through each row in the dataframe.
 Here is a list of the hyperparameters that can be changed:

-* E: Number of episodes for training
+* E: Number of episodes for training.
+This is not really a hyperparameter but is still provided to give the user more flexibility.
 * N: Memory size / Buffer size.
 Used for PER.
 * k: Frequency of training.
 That is, the number of steps after which to train the agent.
 * C: Frequency of updating the weights for Target Q Network.
 This is used for DDQN.